deshiknaves/cypress-msw-interceptor/README.md

 `https://jsonplaceholder.typicode.com/todos/1` (route) and respond with the mocked payload returned from the response resolver.

-This is very similar to `cy.route` expect it uses MSW to mock the response.
+This is very similar to `cy.route` except it uses MSW to mock the response.
 To learn more about the features of the response resolver, check out the [MSW documentation](https://mswjs.io/docs/basics/response-resolver).